-14.910.
+- 14.9.
 Eligibility List.
-The final score for sergeant candidates who complete the oral board will be calculated as follows: 20% based on written examination; 60% based on assessment center; and 20% based on oral board score.
 The final score for sergeant and lieutenant candidates who complete the oral board will be calculated as follows: 70% based on assessment center; and 30% based on oral board score.
-An eligibility list shall be developed by the HRD ranking all of the candidates in order of their final scores.
+An eligibility list shall be developed by the HRD ranking all of the candidates in order of their final scores. - 14.10.

-14.101.
 Certification List.
 When the City determines to fill a vacancy, the Safety Director shall request a certification list from the HRD.
 In response to this request, the HRD shall certify to the Safety Director for each vacancy a certification list containing the names of the top three (3) ranked candidates on the eligibility list.
-A certification list for a vacancy in the lieutenant rank may contain two (2) or more candidates.
+A certification list for a vacancy in the lieutenant rank may contain two (2) or more candidates. - 14.11.

-14.112.
 Appointment.
-For each vacant position the Safety Director shall appoint one of the top three (3) candidates on the certification list.
+For each vacant position the Safety Director shall appoint one of the top three (3) candidates on the certification list. - 14.12.

-14.123.
 Time Limits.
 The time limits set forth herein may be extended for good cause.
-However, every effort will be made to adhere to these time limits.
+However, every effort will be made to adhere to these time limits. - 14.13.

-14.134.
 Duration of Eligibility Lists.
 An eligibility list shall remain in effect for one (1) year from the date the list is established.
 The Chief of Police may request a six (6) month extension from the Director of Human Resources.
 At the discretion of the Director of Human Resources, the eligibility list may be extended for an additional six (6) months, for a total of eighteen (18) months.
 The eligibility list for sergeant will expire at any time during the duration of the eligibility list when there are less than three (3) names on the list.
-The eligibility list for lieutenant will expire at any time during the duration of the eligibility list so the eligibility list when there are less than two (2) names on the list.
+The eligibility list for lieutenant will expire at any time during the duration of the eligibility list when there are less than two (2) names on the list. - 14.14.

-14.145.
 Indemnification.
 The City agrees that it will indemnify and hold the Lodge and its representatives harmless from any claims, actions or proceedings by any bargaining unit member arising from actions taken by the Lodge or its representatives in reliance upon the provisions of this Article to the extent such indemnification is permitted by law.